 The missionaries will also take you in the Tabernacle, a National Historic Civil Engineering Landmark built by the Mormon pioneers in 1876, for more history and a pin drop demonstration in what is one of the most acoustically sound buildings in the world.

-Located inside the Family History Library, the Discovery Center is a fun and free way to learn more about your family history.
+Located inside the Family History Library, the Discovery Experiences on the 2nd floor are a fun and free way to learn more about your family history.
 Discover more about who you are and where you came from with interactive displays, record stories and memories for future generations, and step into the lifestyle of your ancestors.

 FamilySearch is the largest genealogy organization in the world!
 Learning more about who you are and where you came from is just one of the many joys you will find when discovering your family history.